Native Promises vs Bluebird

 I’ve been asked, on more than one occasion, about moving to ES6’s native Promises as opposed to using a third party library such as When or Bluebird.
 In every occasion surprise was expressed when my response was that I intend to continue using Bluebird over native Promises.

-Some express concerns that third party Promise libraries might not be as performant as Native Promises but, IMHO, this is a poor decision metric as: a) Promises are mostly used in conjunction with external resources (think DB or API queries) - the bottleneck isn’t the Promise implementation; b) third party Promise implementations are leaner and more performant than Native Promises - at least for now.
+Some express surprise over not using native Promises, at times citing concerns that third party Promise libraries might not be as performant as Native Promises but, IMHO, this is a poor decision metric as: a) Promises are mostly used in conjunction with external resources (think DB or API queries) - the bottleneck isn’t the Promise implementation; b) third party Promise implementations are leaner and more performant than Native Promises - at least for now.

 My answer always focused on the additional benefits and “sugar” provided by third party libraries when compared to the sparse implementation of Native Promises.